gatsbyjs/gatsby/docs/docs/sourcing-content-from-json-or-yaml.md

 The above code imports YAML source data as an array, iterates over it with the `Array.map` method, and renders the data-filled markup through a functional stateless React component.

-## Directly importing data with JSON
+## Directly import data with JSON

 In addition to (or instead of) sourcing from YAML, you can use JSON as a data source in a Gatsby site.

-### Adding the JSON content
+### Add the JSON content

-Create a folder named `content` if it doesn't exist, and then add a new file inside called `My-JSON-Content.json` with the following content inside:
+In your Gatsby project folder, create a directory named `content` if it doesn't exist, and then add a new file inside called `My-JSON-Content.json` with the following content:

 ```json:title=content/My-JSON-Content.json
 {